Missouri Focus Watersheds

 Local Watershed Engagement are the Key to Watershed Success

 Through a series of public meetings, each committee will share and discuss information about their watershed, document concerns, establish priorities with the public and interested stakeholders.
 Public participation and attendance at the watershed meetings plays a vital role in Missouri's water success.
 These meetings have proven to be successful and aid in building a shared knowledge base and understanding of local water resources.

 Following the public meetings, the committees develop a Healthy Watershed Plan.
 The plan documents their discussions, the priorities and goals the members have outlined for the watershed and the next steps members feel are necessary to reach their goals.
 Together, we will complete demonstration projects that will highlight how the collaboration between the department and its resources and external partner and their resources can improve outcomes for local communities.

-Our Missouri Waters is not just a planning exercise; it’s something much bigger with the promise of greater success.
 With your help, we have made great strides in bringing into focus the shared vision for water resources within these watersheds.

 Current Focus Watersheds

 The department has completed a State of Our Missouri Waters Summary for the current focus watersheds.
 The summaries provide information about the activities happening on the land and water and how they can influence water quality and quantity.
-The department greatly values local input and engagement and will continue to seek local guidance to further focus the department's efforts and funding strategies for the betterment of Our Missouri Waters.
+The department greatly values local input and engagement and will continue to seek local guidance to further focus the department's efforts and funding strategies for the betterment of Missouri's waters.
 Several of the Watershed Advisory Committees have completed the Collaborative Watershed Process and their Healthy Watershed Plan.
 Learn more about the focus watersheds and their plans below.